ckstevenson/alis-light/README.md

 ### Packages installation

-After the base Arch Linux system is installed, alis can install packages with pacman, Flatpak, SDKMAN and from AUR.
+After the base Arch Linux system is installed, ALIS-light can install packages with pacman and from AUR.

 ```
 #                                  # After system installation start a user session